 The My Account project took about 1 1/2 years, from initial documentation to full release.
 The information architecture and interaction design revamp were critical to meeting the project goal to measurably reduce Customer Service call volume within three months of deployment.

-User research was heavy on the front end, continued throughout the project, and concluded with traditional user interviews supporting the information architecture, interaction design, and UI design changes.
+User research was heavy on the front end, continued throughout the project, and concluded with usability interviews to confirm/challenge the information architecture, interaction design, and UI design changes.
 I was both influencing and influenced by my colleague’s work on the design component library.
 I would need specific components and he would design them, updating the library.

-The My Account project required close collaboration between UX and developers across the company.
+The My Account project required close collaboration between design, development, and customer service.
 A surprising result was the the breaking down of silos between UX, Customer Support, Development, QA, Marketing, and Accounting.
 The project was managed exceptionally well, allowing UX to research user needs, design ahead of development, document and deliver design intent.